 - It’s more comfortable if it has to be used for owner-occupancy

 - May be slightly more affordable to tenants splitting the rent

-With one-room units, your prospective tenants are mostly restricted to single working expatriates – a group that already has abundant opportunities to rent elsewhere (almost everyone who buys a one-room unit intends to rent it out to them; good luck competing).
+With one-bedroom units, your prospective tenants are mostly restricted to single working expatriates.
+This is a group that already has abundant opportunities to rent elsewhere (almost everyone who buys a one-bedroom unit intends to rent it out to them; good luck competing).

 You’re also missing out on two important groups:

-First, you seldom get to rent out to new couples waiting for their new condo or BTO flat to be put up (most won’t be willing to squeeze into one room).
+First, you seldom get to rent out to new couples waiting for their new condo or BTO flat to be put up (most won’t be willing to squeeze into one bedroom).
 This is one of the few groups of locals who will rent.
-Second, small families (e.g. both spouses and one child) are sometimes okay with squeezing into a two-room unit; but a 0ne-room unit rules out families altogether.
+Second, small families (e.g. both spouses and one child) are sometimes okay with squeezing into a two-bedroom unit; but a 0ne-bedroom unit rules out families altogether.

-So why not a bigger a three or four-room unit?
+So why not a bigger a three or four-bedroom unit?
 The reason comes to quantum, maintenance costs, and renovations.